alankritkadian/B_MinusMinus_Compiler/ReadMe.md

 # README for a parser for a BASIC-like programming language

 This is a parser for a BASIC-like programming language written in Flex and Bison.
-The parser defines the syntax and semantics of the programming language and converts the source code into an abstract syntax tree (AST).
+The parser defines the syntax and semantics of the programming language and detects if any error in syntax.

 ## Requirements